ypid/seafile-wiki/Seafile-server-data-backup-and-recovery.md

 ### Backing up Seafile library data ###

 The data files are all stored in the `/data/haiwen` directory, so just back up the whole directory.
-You can directory copy the whole directory to the backup destination, or you can use rsync to do incremental backup.
+You can directly copy the whole directory to the backup destination, or you can use rsync to do incremental backup.

 We use rsync on machine B to pull the directory on machine A. Supposed your data directory is `/data/haiwen` Command looks like: